Birmingham Field Office

 Louisiana's estimated 1.0 billion tons of coal reserves consist entirely of lignite.
 The deposits are located in the northwest part of the State, a moist, temperate region with highly erodible soils.
 Lignite was recognized in Louisiana as early as 1812.
 The first documented use occurred at the Confederate arsenal near Shreveport during the Civil War.
 By the late 1800s, its use by blacksmiths, steamboats, and railroads was common.

-Judi Stoute of the Louisiana Department of Natural Resources has responsibility for SMCRA activities related to active coal mining in the State of Louisiana.
+Stephen Lee of the Louisiana Department of Natural Resources, Office of Conservation has responsibility for SMCRA activities related to active coal mining in the State of Louisiana.

-Judi Stoute of the Louisiana Department of Natural Resources has responsibility for SMCRA activities related to abandoned coal mines in the State of Louisiana.
+Stephen Lee of the Louisiana Department of Natural Resources, Office of Conservation has responsibility for SMCRA activities related to abandoned coal mines in the State of Louisiana.